 If all aspects of the recital are in order and conform tot he guidelines a student will be passed.
 If the hearing is generally in an unrehearsed state or does not properly conform to the guidelines then the student will fail and need to be reheard.
-In the event of a complete rehearing the student will be required to hire the pianist for an additional fee which is determined by the general recital fee.
+In the event of a complete rehearing the student will be required to hire the pianist at their hourly rate.
 In the event that only a small portion needs to be reheard or if a small amount of material needs to be added the student will not have to pay an additional fee to the pianist, but will be responsible to arrange the rehearing with at least one original hearing member.

 Assigned Dates for Recital, Hearing, and Dress Rehearsal

-To confirm a recital date, a $55 fee is paid to the Production Office.
-When the student signs up with the Production Office for the recital date, he/she will be given a date for the hearing and dress rehearsal as well.
+When the student signs up on the Production Office website for the recital date, he/she will not be given a date for the hearing and dress rehearsal.
+These dates will be decided and communicated by the area head and MT pianist.
 It is the student's responsibility to make sure that all people involved in the recital are available for these dates.
 These dates cannot be changed due to lack of preparation.
 If these dates must be changed due to an emergency or illness, the recital date may have to be postponed, and it is the STUDENT'S responsibility to reschedule the hearing.

 If you need to postpone your hearing or recital for any reason you must contact the head of the MT area in person or by phone to receive approval.
-Only the head of the MT area can provide this approval - failure to receive approval will require the student to pay the recital fee, panelists fees, and accompanist to play the hearing/recital at a later date.
+Only the head of the MT area can provide this approval - failure to receive approval will require the student to pay the accompanist fee to play the hearing/recital at a later date.
 The student will also be solely responsible to arrange another hearing or recital date as well as the accompanist and panelists.

 Submission of the Program

 After the student has passed the recital hearing and the program has been approved by the hearing panel, it is the responsibility of the student to submit the program to the Production Office.
-It should be saved as a "Word" document and emailed to the production office (email@example.com) with "MT recital program for (your name)" in the subject line.
+It should be emailed to the production office (email@example.com) with "MT recital program for (your name)" in the subject line.